stackrox/stackrox/ui/README.md

 To bring up [Cypress](https://www.cypress.io/) UI use `yarn cypress-open`.
 To run all end-to-end tests in a headless mode use `yarn test-e2e-local`.

+#### End-to-end Tests for Demo Automation (Cypress)

+To bring up [Cypress](https://www.cypress.io/) UI use `yarn cypress-demo-open`.
+To run all end-to-end tests in a headless mode use `yarn test-e2e-demo-local`.
+Make sure that `CYPRESS_ROX_AUTH_TOKEN` is set with the auth token used for the demo setup.
+For non-demo tests, we automatically set this environment variable using the password txt file located under `deploy/k8s/central-deploy/password`

 ### Documentation

 To start a local server with live-reloading documentation: